How to Study Effectively

 Illustration of studying person

 Assign a particular place in your home where you get your studying done.
-You may also consider whether or not you will be studying in a group (as it is usually recommended while learning a new language) or by yourself.
+Also, take into consideration whether you will be studying in a group or by yourself.
 Having this in place helps you to approach your studying in a more systematic and efficient manner.

 Use Background Sounds